Skip to main content

 Entities that make available relevant data based on data altruism will be able to register as ‘data altruism organisations recognised in the Union’.
 These entities must have a not-for-profit character and meet transparency requirements as well as offer specific safeguards to protect the rights and interests of citizens and companies who share their data.
 In addition, they must comply with the rulebook (at the latest 18 months after it comes into force), which will lay down information requirements, technical and security requirements, communication roadmaps and recommendations on interoperability standards.
 The rulebook will be developed by the Commission, in close cooperation with data altruism organisations and other relevant stakeholders.

 The entities will be able to use the common logo designed for this purpose and can choose to be included in the public register of data-altruism organisations.
-An EU-level register of recognised data altruism organisations will be set up by the Commission, for information purposes.
+An EU-level register of recognised data altruism organisations has been set up by the Commission, for information purposes.

 A common European consent form for data altruism will allow the collection of data across Member States in a uniform format, ensuring that those that share their data can easily give and withdraw their consent.
 It will also give legal certainty to researchers and companies wishing to use data based on altruism.
 This will be a modular form, which can be tailored to the needs of specific sectors and purposes.